criteo/mlflow-elasticsearchstore/README.md

 ## Development

-In a python environment :
+In a python environment (you can use the one where mlflow is already installed):

 ```bash
 $ git clone git clone https://github.com/criteo/mlflow-elasticsearchstore.git